Lycan-Xx/ABKHD-online-store/README.md

 ## Features to add

-use emailjs to handle automatic email delivery
+- Use emailjs to handle automatic email delivery
+- Hero component should have a dynamic image to product description like the tems component used in my previous aj-repair component